RMS: Ally or Enemy of the Revenue Manager?

 Context

-The implementation of RMS systems in the hotel industry has generated significant controversy.
+The implementation of RMS systems in the hotel sector has generated significant controversy.
 On the one hand, there are those who fear that these automated systems could replace the human role of the revenue manager.
-On the other hand, there are supporters who defend the technology as a tool that enhances efficiency and accuracy in revenue management.
+On the other hand, there are proponents who defend technology as a tool that enhances efficiency and precision in revenue management.

-Irene Guinarte, a leading figure in the field of revenue management, sees technology as an ally, not an enemy.
+Irene Guinarte, a prominent figure in the field of revenue management, sees technology as an ally, not an enemy.

 According to Irene, repetitive and mechanical tasks should be automated to free up revenue managers and allow them to focus on more strategic tasks.
-In her opinion, technology does not replace the revenue manager, but complements him or her and makes him or her more efficient.
+In her opinion, technology does not replace the revenue manager, but complements and makes them more efficient.

 We can identify four types of situations that companies may face in relation to revenue management and RMS technology: